DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "Feeling better?"

 Rinne is trying to cheer up human?
-To this view, Kay completely focused his gaze with such thought.
+To this view, Kai completely focused his gaze with such thought.

 "Since I heard that...
-Kay knows you.
+Kai knows you.
 That's why you're exception, I wouldn't do it to other humans."

 Still some reluctance can be seen.